- Download our Moving to Hong Kong Guide (PDF)

-Relocating to any destination has its advantages and disadvantages, and expats will find that Hong Kong is no different.
-The better prepared expats-to-be are for the less appealing aspects of life abroad, the more successfully they’ll be able to adapt.
+Relocating to any destination has its advantages and disadvantages, and Hong Kong is no different.
+The more prepared prospective expats are for the less appealing aspects of life abroad, the more successfully they can adapt.
 The good news is that Hong Kong is one expat destination where the good generally outweighs the bad.

-Here is a list of our pros and cons of living in Hong Kong.
+Here is our list of the pros and cons of moving to Hong Kong.

 Accommodation in Hong Kong